jbaudanza/project-packets/hello_world.md

 To run your Chrome extension,

 1. Go to chrome://extensions in your Chrome browser.
-2. Click the checkbox next to "Developer mode" in the top right
+2. Click the checkbox next to "Developer mode" in the top right.
-3. Then click “Load unpacked extension...” button.
+3. Then click "Load unpacked extension..." button.
 4. Select the folder that your manifest and html files are in.

 You should see your extension appear in the list of extensions below.

 If you see a pop-up with an error message, it propably means that you mis-typed something in one of the files.
 See if you can figure out what you did wrong by reading the error message.
 Once you think you've fixed the problem, click the checkbox next to "Enable" near your extension and then click "Reload."
 Don't hesitate to ask for help if you get stuck.
-To ask for help, you can put your name in THIS QUEUE and a volunteer will come find you.
+To ask for help, find a volunteer or ask for help in the d-code chat room.

 Once your extension is installed successfully, you should see a puzzle-piece icon in the top right of your Chrome browser.
 Click it!